gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 type EtcdOperatorTaskStatus struct {
   // ObservedGeneration is the most recent generation observed for the resource.
   ObservedGeneration *int64 `json:"observedGeneration,omitempty"`
-  // Status of the last operation
+  // Status of the task
   Status TaskState `json:"taskStatus"`
-  // Time at which operation is been triggered.
+  // Time at which operation has been triggered.
   InitiatedAt metav1.Time `json:"initiatedAt"`
   // LastError represents the errors when processing the task.
   LastErrors []LastError `json:"lastErrors,omitempty"`